AdiIRC/apiv2/docs/tutorial/chapter6/README.md

 }
 ```

-Bot have a long tradition of only reacting to commands that are preceded by a specific character.
+Bots have a long tradition of only reacting to commands that are preceded by a specific character.
 Often "!" so lets do the same for our new ircbot.

-Now SendRaw has many similarities with SendFakeRaw but a few key differences.
+SendRaw has many similarities with SendFakeRaw but a few key differences.
 Unlike SendFakeRaw we don't have to supply the nick, hostmask, etc section ourselves AdiIRC will take care of that.
 And its a message we are actually sending to a server so we are limited in things that the server actually accepts from users.

 Taking that into account sending a Polo back is fairly easy.